-© 1995-2022 SSH Communications Security Tectia® Client 6.6 User Manual Corporation
+© 1995-2023 SSH Communications Security Tectia® Client 6.6 User Manual

-CRL usage should only be disabled for testing purposes.
+CRL usage should only be disabled if the CA issues short-lived certificates or for testing purposes.
 Otherwise it is highly recommended to always use CRLs.

 Also define the LDAP server(s) or OCSP responder(s) used for CRL checks.
 Defining the LDAP server is not necessary if the CA certificate contains a CRL distribution point extension.